FancyBaguette/Block-Bookmarks/README.md

 **❗ If you're in-game this requires restarting the game to see the change ❗**

 ## 📖 Usage
 Once you've set it up it doesn't really need an explanation on how to use it.
-Here's a quick rundown:
+Every time you'll click "WEB BROWSER" in the Steam overlay or open a new tab in a already open overlay web browser the app will show up.
+Here's a quick rundown on the features:
 ### - Use the "Add a new bookmark" menu to add a new bookmark
 Entering the bookmark's URL is required.
 You're also given the option to enter the bookmark's title although it's optional.
 If you don't provide the title, the previously entered URL becomes the title.
 ### - Use the "Manage bookmarks" menu to edit and remove bookmarks